Infusion Set & Sensor Problems? 15 Solutions to Reduce Irritation & Keep 'Em Stuck On

 (D-Mom; Writer & Creator of WaltzingTheDragon.ca)

 Diabetes technologies like insulin pumps and glucose monitoring systems are life-changers.
 But for some, the use of these devices comes with adverse reactions to their infusion sets and sensors.
 At best these reactions impact the functioning of the device; at worst, they create pain, exasperation and health risks, compounding the burden of daily diabetes care.
 If you fall in this category, there’s hope!
+Even if you have already tried some basic skin prep products without success.

 Our Family's Experience